 These appear as craters from above, following the line of the qanat from water source to agricultural settlement.
-The water is transported along underground tunnels, so-called koshkan, by means of gravity due to the gentle slope of the tunnel to the exit (mazhar), from where it is distributed by channels to the agricultural land of the shareholders.
+The water is transported along underground tunnels, so-called koshkan.
+By means of gravity due to the gentle slope of the tunnel to the exit (mazhar) from where it is distributed by channels to the agricultural land of the shareholders.

-The levels, gradient and length of the qanat are calculated by traditional methods requiring the skills of experienced qanat workers and have been handed down over centuries.
-Many qanats have sub branches and water access corridors for maintenance purposes, as well as dependant structures including rest areas for the qanat workers, public and private hamams, reservoirs and watermills.
+Traditional methods calculated the levels, gradient and length of the qanat requiring the skills of experienced qanat workers and handed down over centuries.
+Many qanats have sub branches and water access corridors for maintenance purposes, as well as dependent structures.
+Including rest areas for the qanat workers, public and private hamams, reservoirs and watermills.

 The Persian Qanat system is an exceptional testimony to the tradition of providing water to arid regions to support settlements.
-The technological and communal achievements of the qanats play a vital role of qanat in the formation of various civilisations.
+The technological and communal achievements of the qanats play a vital role of qanat in the formation of various civilizations.
 Its crucial importance for the larger arid region is expressed in the name of the desert plateau of Iran which is called “Qanat Civilisation”.
 Dispersion of primary settlements on alluvial fans of the inner plateau and deserts of Iran is immediately related with the distribution pattern of qanat system across the country.
 The system also presents an exceptional living cultural tradition of communal management of water resources.

 The Persian Qanat system is an outstanding example of a technological ensemble illustrating significant stages in the history of human occupation of arid and semi-arid regions.
-Based on complex calculations and exceptional architectural qualities, water was collected and transported by mere gravity over long distances and these transport systems were maintained over centuries and, at times, millennia.
-The qanat system enabled settlements and agriculture but also inspired the creation of a desert-specific style of architecture and landscape involving not only the qanats themselves, but their associated structures, such as water reservoirs, mills, irrigation systems, and gardens.
+Based on complex calculations and exceptional architectural qualities, water was collected and transported by mere gravity over long distances.
+And these transport systems were maintained over centuries and at times, millennia.
+The qanat system enabled settlements and agriculture but also inspired the creation of a desert-specific style of architecture and landscape involving not only the qanats themselves.
+But their associated structures, such as water reservoirs, mills, irrigation systems, and gardens.

 Protection and management requirements

-The eleven qanats comprising this series are included in the national register of monuments of the Islamic Republic of Iran.
-Their catchment and irrigation areas have been included in specifically designed protective zones with status of buffer zones.
+The eleven qanats comprising this series included in the national register of monuments of the Islamic Republic of Iran.
+Their catchment and irrigation areas included in specifically designed protective zones with status of buffer zones.
 The further elaboration and completion of an inventory of the eleven components will assist in monitoring and communicating the full scope of protected attributes.